What is a Contract?

 As earlier stated, if you file a civil lawsuit against the other party, you may be entitled to monetary compensation for any damages you may have suffered from the breach.
 But on the flip side, the other party may have legally acceptable reasons for not complying with the terms of the contract, and at such you may lose the lawsuit, therefore ensuring that you have spent money in legal and other fees, and at the end of the day, you do not get compensated, therefore meaning you would have lost out twice.

 The Time of Breach of Contract

-Threats of non-performance before the time of performance is due lead to an entirely different legal concept called “anticipatory repudiation”.
+Threats of non-performance before the time of performance are due to lead to an entirely different legal concept called “anticipatory repudiation”.